fkirc/bitbucket-issues-to-github/README.md

 `source ./py3/bin/activate`
 `pip3 install -r requirements.txt`

-## Why can't I use my Github password?
+## Why can't I use my GitHub password?

-Github deprecated password authentication for several API endpoints.
+GitHub deprecated password authentication for several API endpoints.
-Instead, Github recommends to use "Personal Access Tokens" to access their API.
+Instead, GitHub recommends to use "Personal Access Tokens" to access their API.
-Moreover, your Github password does not work if you are using Github two factor authentication.
+Moreover, your GitHub password does not work if you are using GitHub two factor authentication.
-Therefore, this script does not support authentication via your regular Github password.
+Therefore, this script does not support authentication via your regular GitHub password.

 ## Additional features